r-pufky/digikam/README.md

 ```

 ## Manually Building
 Built using a Makefile to manage builds.
+Assumes current user is a privleged
+docker user.
 Common commands below:

 ```bash
 make